Worker classification and AB 5 FAQS (Frequently Asked Questions)

 Since the worker is not an employee, there is no withholding requirement on the hiring entity for Social Security or Medicare.
 However, the worker must pay the federal Self-Employment Tax, which accounts for Social Security taxes and Medicare taxes.
 In addition, for California purposes, the worker may elect to pay California unemployment insurance, but it is not required.

-As detailed above, a worker classified as an independent contractor for federal tax purposes would likely receive a 1099-K or a 1099-MISC for federal purposes.
+As detailed above, a worker classified as an independent contractor for federal tax purposes would likely receive a 1099-K, a 1099-NEC, or a 1099-MISC for federal purposes.
 A worker classified as an employee for California tax purposes would receive a W-2.
-As a result, the income reported on the 1099-K or 1099-MISC may be different than the amount on a W-2 since the items of income and how that income is reported may be different.
+As a result, the income reported on the 1099-K, 1099-NEC, or 1099-MISC may be different than the amount on a W-2 since the items of income and how that income is reported may be different.

 A worker that is an independent contractor for federal purposes would be entitled to deduct their business expenses, as described above, however as a California employee, the worker would be limited to unreimbursed business expenses.
 For example, if a worker uses a vehicle in their business, they may be able to depreciate the vehicle and deduct maintenance against their business income for federal purposes.
 However, for California tax purposes, they would not be entitled to those deductions.